-Goldstein, Borgen, Dardarian & Ho (“GBDH”) has been in the forefront of the struggle for civil rights and workers’ rights since 1972.
-The firm was founded by Guy Saperstein, a graduate of Boalt Hall Law School (now known as Berkeley Law) who returned to Oakland, California after representing Colorado migrant farm workers in class actions enforcing federal statutory protections.
-Bringing that experience to California, Saperstein opened up a storefront legal office with another young lawyer, Charles Farnsworth.
-Together, they began the firm that has since evolved into one of the nation’s leading plaintiffs’ class action law firms devoted to the protection of the interests of workers and others who are subjected to discrimination and abuse.
+Goldstein, Borgen, Dardarian & Ho (“GBDH”) has been in the forefront of the struggle for civil rights and workers’ rights since 1972, evolving into one of the nation’s leading plaintiffs’ class action law firms devoted to the protection of the interests of workers, consumers, and others who are subjected to discrimination and abuse.

-David Borgen started the firm’s wage and hour practice in the late 1990’s and current partner Laura L. Ho joined the firm in 1998 to help grow the new practice area.
-Together with other members of the firm, they have recovered hundreds of millions of dollars in unpaid wages for workers in California and the United States, including from IBM ($65 million settlement for technical workers), Countrywide ($30 million settlement for loan officers), Siebel ($27.5 million settlement for software engineers), Automotive Club of Southern California ($19.5 million settlement for salespeople), and Sysco ($18 million settlement for delivery drivers).
-In 2012, GBDH won a $35 million settlement for misclassified technical employees of Oracle in California.
-David Borgen transitioned to an Of Counsel role with firm effective January 2016 but continues to litigate wage/hour cases and other matters at the firm.
+David Borgen, who has been Of Counsel since 2016, started the firm’s wage and hour practice in the late 1990’s and current named partner Laura L. Ho joined the firm in 1998 to help grow the new practice area.
+Together with Linda M. Dardarian and other members of the firm, they have recovered hundreds of millions of dollars in unpaid wages for workers in California and the United States, including from IBM ($65 million settlement for technical workers), Oracle ($35 million settlement for technical employees), Countrywide ($30 million settlement for loan officers), Siebel ($27.5 million settlement for software engineers), Automotive Club of Southern California ($19.5 million settlement for salespeople), and Sysco ($18 million settlement for delivery drivers).

-In 2012, GBDH celebrated its fortieth anniversary.
-The firm continues its commitment to enforcing Title VII of the Civil Rights Act of 1964, the Fair Labor Standards Act (FLSA), the American with Disabilities Act, environmental laws (and other state and federal laws designed to protect individuals from abuses in the work place and beyond) through class action and complex litigation.
+In 2022, GBDH celebrated its fiftieth anniversary.
+The firm continues its commitment to enforcing state and federal laws designed to protect individuals from abuses in the work place and beyond through class action and complex litigation.
 See details about our current cases.

 More information about GBDH’s history can be found in the following materials: